How to Train an Old English Sheepdog

 Obedience Commands

-The Old English Sheepdog occupies a unique position among large breeds, weighing 60-100 lbs and carrying a temperament shaped by the herding group's heritage.
+The Old English Sheepdog stands out among large breeds, weighing 60-100 lbs and carrying a temperament shaped by the herding group's heritage.
 Lack of physical activity affects behavior before it affects weight — restlessness and attention-seeking often precede visible fitness changes.

 Advanced Training